Follow FLMS on FaceBook

 News from the Library:

 Got Books?
-There are many books still out from the unexpected COVID closure last March.
+There are many books still out from the unexpected COVID closure in March 2019.
 If your student still has library books, you can drop them off at any school in our district or bring them back the first week of school, to any school.

 ParentVue vs Google Classroom: